shaik1002/biggitlabbomb/doc/development/feature_flags/controls.md

 /chatops run feature set --namespace=myusername some_feature true
 ```

-Actor-based gates are applied before percentages.
+Note that actor-based gates are applied before percentages.
 For example, considering the
 `group/project` as `gitlab-org/gitlab` and a given example feature as `some_feature`, if
 you run these 2 commands: